rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Nonetheless, it feels like I should share some of the comments with students in the upcoming session.
 Let's see ...

 > I started going to office hours a lot pretty recently and I keep going because there is a lot of stuff I don't know and because the professor doesn't judge me because I don't know something.
-(Student 2)

 Morals: It's helpful to go to office hours.
 Sam is less snarky during office hours.
 Make sure to make an appointment for office hours.

 > I appreciated being able to Teams message [Sam] with small questions and getting a timely response rather than putting off a whole project until next class because of a small road block.
-(Student 17)

 Morals: Ask questions, small or large.
 Sam answers questions on Teams.

 > CS is really hard but what made it a little bit easier was working with someone.
 A lot of times I would come to class confused about the reading we had last night and then my partner would explain it to me because they understood.
 Or whenever I would get stuck while being the driver my partner was always there for me to try and explain what was happening.
 Even when things were hard and I was confused (and wanted to give up internally) because I had a partner, that made me keep going.
-(Student 2)

 Morals: Be a good partner; it makes a difference.
 It's okay to be confused; your partner will help.

 > [The instructor] was very open to take questions and easy to reach over teams and email.
-(Student 16)

 Moral: Ask questions, whether via Teams or email (or in person).

 > The Redo policy was the biggest factor that contributed to my learning.
 Being able to say that my code didn't work and following up on why it didn't work gave me the peace of mind to accept that not everything I make will be perfect the first time around.
-(Student 19)

 Morals: You don't have to be perfect the first time (or even the second).
 Submit the work you have; you'll get feedback.

 > I really liked that the instructor was always open for answering all sort of questions.
 I also appreciate that he answer out loud questions that were made anonymously through tm or gradescope.
-(Student 12)

 Morals: Ask questions on reading responses and in class; you'll get answers.